GirinChutia/NCVPRIPG2023_SummerChallengeOnWriterVerification_TeamInkSq/readme.md

 * **--batch_size** : Batch size to be used for training
 * **--save_after** : Weight saving frequency.
 * **--train_dataset_folder** : Training folder path(The folder should follow the structure as shown in "Train and Validation folder structure" section)
-* **--val_dataset_folder** Validation folder path (The folder should follow the structure as shown in "Train and Validation folder structure" section)
+* **--val_dataset_folder** Validation folder path (The folder should follow the structure as shown in "Train and Validation folder structure" section) _- This folder is splitted from the training dataset provided, not to be confused with the val folder provided in the competition._
 ---
 #### Evaluation & Generation of submission csv file